Implicit Bonded Discrete Element Method with Manifold Optimization: Manifold Optimization

 \section{Manifold Optimization}

-Our implicit BDEM solver is based on a right-point integrator form expressed in Equation (\ref{eqn:right_point_integrator}).
-To obtain the solution for BDEM, a new incremental potential function $\Phi(\bm x_{i+1})$ is introduced.

-This leads to an optimization problem formulation, where the new potential is minimized subject to the quaternion constraint $\bm C(\bm x)=0$ (Equation (\ref{eqn:quaternion_constraint})).
-This formulation is challenging to solve, and previous approaches like penalty method or Lagrangian multiplier methods, were found to be inefficient.

-To tackle this problem, we introduce a new approach called manifold optimization, which specifically deals with the quaternion constraint and provides a more effective solution.
-Our research shows that the quaternion constraint can be represented as a hyper sphere, making it more suitable for searching on a manifold than complex manifolds such as collision manifolds.
-In the following, we discuss in depth the formulation of the BDEM problem as a constrained optimization problem and our innovative and practical approach to solving it using manifold optimization.
-This approach provides a more efficient and accurate solution to the BDEM system compared to previous methods.
+The above optimization approach generally improves the solution stability, but to solve it efficiently remains a challenge due to the quaternion constraint in Eq. (\ref{eqn:quaternion_constraint}).
+Our experiments have revealed that traditional methods such as the penalty method and the Lagrange multiplier method perform poorly.
+In this work, we present a manifold optimization scheme, where the quaternion constraint is represented as a hyper sphere enabling more effective optimization search on a manifold.
+Experimental results demonstrate that our new approach significantly improves the efficiency and accuracy of the BDEM solution compared to previous methods.

-The manifold optimization approach replaces the constrained optimization problem on $\mathbb{R}^{n}$ with an unconstrained optimization problem on a specific manifold $\M$.
-In our approach, we utilize second-order manifold optimization and employ a nullspace operator to further reduce the number of unknowns in the system, thereby facilitating the solving of quaternion-based rotation systems.
-To ensure a better understanding of this process, we also introduce first-order manifold optimization and compare its performance with our more advanced approach.
+The manifold optimization approach \cite{boumal2022intromanifolds} replaces the constrained optimization problem on $\mathbb{R}^{n}$ with an unconstrained optimization problem on a specific manifold $\M$.
+In our approach, we utilize the second-order manifold optimization and employ a nullspace operator to further reduce the number of unknowns in the system.
+To better explain this solution process, we also introduce the first-order manifold optimization and compare its performance with our more advanced approach.
+To facilitate subsequent discussions, we establish specific nomenclature to differentiate functions defined on the full space from those on the manifold.
+The objective function is represented as $\originF$ in the original Euclidean space and as $f$ in the new manifold $\M$, such that $\originF|{\M} = f$.
+In our scenario, the manifold is defined as $\M = \prod_{i = 1}^{n} \mathbb{R}^{3} \otimes \mathbb{S}^{3}$, where $n$ denotes the number of particles.
+Additionally, $\grad f$ and $\Hess f$ refer to the gradient and Hessian in the manifold space, while $\grad \originF$ and $\Hess \originF$ pertain to the gradient and Hessian in the full space.
+The subscript $p$ denotes the $\mathbb{R}^{3}$ space, and the subscript $q$ denotes the $\mathbb{S}^{3}$ space.